SoftUni-Internal/interactive-content/EN/06-Forms/03-Reactive-Forms.md

 Reactive forms provide a model-driven approach to handling form inputs whose values change over time.

 Reactive forms are immutable.

-A change to the form state returns a new state, which maintains the integrity of the model between changes.
+A change to the form state returns a new state which maintains the model's integrity between changes.

-They are built around observable streams, where form inputs and values are provided, as streams of input values, which can be accessed synchronously.
+They are built upon observable streams, where form inputs and values are provided as streams of input values that are synchronously accessible.

 Reactive forms also make testing easy.

-This way, we are assured that our data is consistent and predictable when requested.
+This way, we are sure that the information stored is consistent and predictable when requested.

 [/slide]